maxfischer2781/asyncstdlib/docs/source/api/asyncstdlib.rst

 Async Iterable Cleanup
 ======================

-Cleanup of async iterables is special in that :meth:`~agen.aclose` may require an active event loop.
+Cleanup of async iterables is special in that :py:meth:`~agen.aclose` may require an active event loop.
 This is not given when garbage collection finalizes an async iterable via its :py:meth:`~object.__del__` method.
 Thus, async iterators should be cleaned up deterministically whenever possible (see `PEP 533`_ for details).